 ☛ “Letter à X., chargé d’un cours sur Hegel… Paris, 6 Décembre 1937” by George Bataille, in The College of Sociology by Denis Hollier, tr. by Betsy Wing, Minneapolis: University of Minnesota Press, 1988, pp. 89-93.

 This a well-known draft of a letter Bataille wrote to Alexandre Kojève, at a time when the Russian émigré was teaching a course on Hegel’s Phenomenology of Spirit at the Sorbonne.
 More precisely, the letter was written two days after Kojève delivered a conference at the Collège of Sociology where he exposed his interpretation of the end of history (see Hollier, 1995: 86).
 Although the unfinished letter was not recopied, the draft was nevertheless sent to Kojève.
 A different –extended– version of the letter was included in the appendixes of Le Coupable (1944).
 The original French version, along with useful notes, can be found in the fifth volume of Bataille’s Oeuvres complètes (Paris: Gallimard, 1973, pp. 369-371).
 The letter is also reproduced in Denis Hollier’s Le Collège de Sociologie 1937-1939 (Paris: Gallimard, 1995, pp. 75-82), as well as in Choix de lettres.
 1917-1962 (Paris: Gallimard, 1997, p.
 131-132).
-A different English translation was published in the journal Common Sense (tr. by Nicola Fisher, Issue No. 8, September 1989, pp. 46-49; PDF).
+A different English translation was published in September 1989, in Issue Eight of the journal Common Sense (tr. by Nicola Fisher, Issue No. 8, September 1989, pp. 46-49; PDF).

 • • •